Lima Memorial Health System Logo

 • Swelling of an eye if the bite is near the eye

-• Swollen red area at site of the insect bite
+• Swollen red area at the site of the insect bite

 After the acute phase, the disease goes into remission.
-No other symptoms may appear for many years.
+There may be no other symptoms for many years.
 When symptoms finally develop, they may include:

 • Constipation